mohoromitch/csg/content/about/technical.md

 ## Summary

 This site is a [static site](https://en.wikipedia.org/wiki/Static_web_page), generated with [hugo](https://gohugo.io), written in [markdown](https://en.wikipedia.org/wiki/Markdown), using a modified version of the [Hugo Learn Theme](https://github.com/matcornic/hugo-theme-learn) by [Mathieu Cornic](https://github.com/matcornic).
 It is autodeployed on [AWS S3](https://aws.amazon.com/s3/) using [AWS CodeBuild](https://aws.amazon.com/codebuild/) whenever the [git repository](https://github.com/mohoromitch/rucs-wiki) on [GitHub](https://github.com) is updated.
+Periodically, [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) (Content Distribution Network) checks for updated content and caches them for faster loading across the continent.

 ## Static Site

 A static site is a website with fixed content.
 Every page is pre-generated and served directly, without any dynamic elements or backend programming logic.
-This allows for deployment on S3, which makes hosting the website low maintenance and low cost.
+This allows for deployment on S3 and CloudFront since no servers are required to execute any programming logic.
+This makes hosting the website low maintenance, low cost and incredibly resilient and available.

 ## Hugo